 Have a Hearing Examination

 Are you putting things off or in denial?
 Don’t do it.
 You need to acknowledge your hearing loss so that you will take measures to reduce further damage.

-Speak with Your Hearing Specialist About Hearing Loss Solutions
+Speak with Your Audiologist About Hearing Loss Solutions

 There are no “natural cures” for hearing loss.
 If hearing loss is severe, it could be time to get a hearing aid.